Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 Torches & headlamps

-For caving are completely necessary, but we also use them for night hiking, iluminating better pictures and checking dark corners while coasteering.
-A torch can be more versatile in certain situations and a headlamp let you do your activity hands-free.
+For caving are completely necessary, but we also use them for night hiking, illuminating better pictures, and checking dark corners while coasteering.
+A torch can be more versatile in certain situations and a headlamp lets you do your activity hands-free.

 The unit to measure the quantity of light emitted per unit of time is called lumen.
 Everything else being equal the higher the number the brighter the light.
 Here are the ones we have been using for a while as examples.